Skip to main content

 note

-In strong consistency mode, the rack-id configuration is actually ignored and is only used to facilitate setting the roster by copying and pasting the observed_nodes list.
-Only the rack-id configured when setting the roster will be applied, and it could be different than what has been configured in the config file (or directly dynamically through the rack-id configuration parameter).
+In SC mode, the rack-idconfiguration is only used to facilitate setting the roster by copying and pasting the observed_nodes list.
+Only the rack ID configured when setting the roster is applied, and it could be different than what has been configured in the configuration file or directly dynamically through the rack-id configuration parameter.

 note